dummybyte/blog/_posts/2016-12-22-Problems-on-Stack-Queue-Linked-Lists.md

 [Detect Loop in Linked List](https://github.com/dummybyte/CodeBlog/blob/master/LoopInLinkedList.cpp)

 **BrainStorm** Will the above logic work if the other pointer speed is 3x,4x... times the first one?

+### Adhoc Problem 1

+There is a stream of numbers.
+At any instant you need to output last n numbers which appeared in the stream.

+Think about it before looking at the solution.

+**Solution:** Maintain a queue of size n, and as the numbers keep on coming, keeping on pushing them to queue until queue is full.
+Now as the queue is full, the queue will have n elements.

+Now as the numbers keep on coming, keep popping elements from the front end and pushing the new element from the rear end.
+Its like a pipe which has capacity of n elements.

+This way you will maintain last n elements in the queue.